• Skip to primary navigation

 risotto

-Cooking Risotto in A Pressure Cooker (or Instant Pot)
+How to cook Risotto in a Pressure Cooker (or Instant Pot)

 I love risotto, but I'm never crazy about the amount of time it took to make it the traditional method with constant standing and stirring.
 Cooking Risotto in a pressure cooker or Instant Pot (regardless of the maker) makes this time and work-intensive dish easy and quick to prepare every day.
 With perfect results every time.

-I have a local chef who insists that you cannot make a proper risotto in the pressure cooker, that the constant stirring is what gives the dish its creaminess.
+I have a local chef who insists that you cannot make a proper risotto in the pressure cooker and that the constant stirring is what gives the dish its creaminess.
 But I totally disagree.
-Each time my 7 minutes is up and I release the pressure, they is always a good amount of liquid left in the pot, and this is when I give it some really "aggressive" stirs which makes the risotto creamy.
+Each time my 7 minutes cooking time is up and I release the pressure, there is always a good amount of liquid left in the pot, and this is when I give it some really "aggressive" stirs which makes the risotto creamy.
 Plus adding the final pats of butter or cream.
 My risotto turns out creamy and remains easy.

-This is your basic recipe for cooking the risotto, but you can adapt it to any flavors you like.
-I especially like Carrot Ginger Risotto with Asian-influenced dishes or Black Pepper Risotto, perfect with a steak!
+This is your basic recipe for cooking the risotto, but you can adapt it to any flavor you like.
+I especially like Carrot Ginger Risotto with Asian-influenced dishes such as Indonesian Style BBQ Pork Tenderloin or Black Pepper Risotto, which is perfect with a simple grilled steak!

 And if you own an Instant Pot, by either name or type of pot, even easier.
 Just follow the directions on your cooker.